schaechinger/dotcom/README.md

 This is the code that runs www.schaechinger.com based on Next.js and Tailwind.

-The backend is using a MongoDB database to retrieve data.
+The backend is using Contentful to retrieve data.

 ## Getting Started